 There will be pros and cons on either side, you'll just have to weigh them out and ask yourself which eventually comes out on top.
-One pro is obvious -- it feels awesome to snuggle with your beloved pooch!
+One pro is obvious — it feels awesome to snuggle with your beloved pooch!
 Some possible cons, however, may not be quite so obvious.
 Below are a few to consider.

 Spending the night with your pooch in such close proximity can trigger allergies in susceptible individuals.
-Allergies aren't caused by your dog's fur, but proteins in his urine, saliva and flakes of skin, or dander.
+Allergies aren't caused by your dog's fur, but proteins in his urine, saliva, and flakes of skin, or dander.
 Dander is as small and light as dust particles, making it easily inhaled.
-It also clings to sheets, pillows and blankets.
-Allergy symptoms can include congestion, sneezing, coughing, itchy eyes or asthma.
-If you're allergic to dogs, even a loving lick from Fido while you're sleeping can cause skin eruptions from the allergens in his saliva, such as rashes and hives.
+It also clings to sheets, pillows, and blankets.

+If you roll over on top of a small dog, you can smother it.
+Dogs dream and can make noises or twitch as a response.
 Create a separate area in your bedroom for your pup to sleep in.
 A simple doggy bed can be constructed out of a soft blanket that's placed near your bed.
 If you're unable to resist sleeping with him, make sure he remains on top of your bed.

 If you suffer from allergies, it's best not to allow him into your bedroom at all.
 Take your dog to a veterinarian for regular check-ups and to be dewormed, if necessary.
 Examine your pooch for fleas and ticks on a regular basis.
 You can also talk to an allergy specialist for humans to see what she recommends.
 You might be able to get tested for pet allergies.